opf/openproject/docs/development/development-environment-docker/README.md

 git clone https://github.com/opf/openproject.git
 ```

-This will checkout the dev branch in `openproject`.
-Change into that directory.
+This will checkout the dev branch in `openproject`. **Change into that directory.**

+If you have OpenProject checked out already make sure that you do not have a `config/database.yml`
+as that will interfere with the database connection inside of the docker containers.

 ### 2) Execute the setup